-Lafayette Divorce Lawyer And Family Law Attorney
+Lafayette Divorce Lawyer And Family Law Lawyers

 Divorce Law with Minor Children

 Regardless of the circumstances of the divorce, however, other issues, equally if not more important, invariably arise.
 If the parties have minor children, the issue of custody and visitation is no doubt at the forefront.
-With custody, of course, comes the issue of child support and the questions of who pays whom, how much, and for how long?
+With child custody, of course, comes the issue of child support and the questions of who pays whom, how much, and for how long?
 These are questions your divorce attorney will help you understand.

 Alimony and Divorce